top of page

 # # #

 A while later, noise and commotion came from up ahead.
 Xander clenched his jaw, unsure of what he was about to walk into.
-They turned a corner around some tall trees, and then the scene came into view.
+They turned a corner around some tall trees, and the scene came into view.

 Xander’s captors led him to an area on the left side of the camp, a town square of sorts, encompassed by more stone structures and dense, infrequent groups of trees.
 The ground was littered with trash and piles of burning debris, and the smell was unbearable, like a mix of sulfur and rotting flesh.

-They led him into a rectangular structure, only a single story high, but irregularly shaped.
+They led him into a rectangular structure, only about a single story high, but irregularly shaped.
 Inside was a corridor lined with prison cells, each filled with helpless figures reaching out.
 Down the middle stood a line of barbarian guards.

 “Let me out of—”

-His voice and thoughts were cut short once again as his body ignited with the same electric shock as before.
+His voice and thoughts were cut short as his body ignited with the same electric shock as before.
 He fell back to the ground, surging in pain.
 The strange electric hum danced around the gate, glowing with the same red-hot energy as Ruuk’s sword.

 He stood again, keeping his distance from the gate this time.
 “It’s not real.
 This is a dream.”